joshribakoff/developer-rig/README.md

 1. If you already have [Git](https://git-scm.com/download) installed, clone the rig.
 Otherwise, [download and extract the Zip file](https://github.com/twitchdev/developer-rig/archive/master.zip).
 2. Open the `scripts` folder in the `developer-rig` folder.
 3. Double-click the `run` file on Mac, `run.cmd` file on Windows.
 The first time you run the script it will take a while since it will install and configure all of the dependencies.
+You can also execute `sh scripts/run` on linux, installing git and the root CA will be skipped on linux.

 When you are done using the Developer Rig, you may either close all opened terminal windows or press `Ctrl-C` in all of them.